CDRT/docs/bios/settings/thinkpad/cpu.md

 <details><summary>Intel (R) Hyper-Threading Technology</summary>

-One of 2 possible states:

-1.	**On** - it enables additional CPU threads.
-These threads appear as additional processors but share some resources with the other threads within a CPU.
-Default.
+Whether to enable additional CPU threads, which appear as additional processors but share some resources with the other threads within a CPU.

-2. Off - it enables only one thread within each execution core unit.
+?> When disable, allows only one thread within each execution core unit.

+1.	**On** - Default.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|